Academy Faculty

 Kathryn Tokar Conley

 Kathryn began her training at the Beck Center for the Arts in Lakewood, Ohio, under the tutelage of Melanie Szucs.
 She continued training at Ohio Dance Theatre, completed summer intensives at Cincinnati Ballet, Next Generation Ballet, and ABT, and graduated from Mercyhurst University summa cum laude with a B.A. in Dance Performance and a minor in Biology.
 Under Tauna Hunter’s direction at Mercyhurst, Kathryn performed at the YAGP Finals and for the New York City Dance Alliance at the Joyce Theater.
 She began her career as a founding member of the new Cleveland Ballet and then performed with Lake Erie Ballet, under the direction of Lesley Bories-Scalise, and served on faculty at McDowell Intermediate High School’s Creative Performing Arts program.
-In addition to serving on faculty at CBA, Kathryn teaches in the Movement For Parkinson’s program and is working on her master’s degree in Arts in Medicine through the University of Florida.
+In addition to serving on faculty at CBA, Kathryn serves as Patron Services Coordinator, leads the Movement For Parkinson’s program, and recently completed her master’s degree in Arts in Medicine through the University of Florida.

 Sherry Whaley

 Sherry has been an active student, teacher, dancer, and advocate in the dance community in Central Virginia for over three decades.
 Sherry serves on the Charlottesville Ballet board of directors and has a 30+ year career in critical care nursing in the PACU, STICU, and NNICU at the University of Virginia hospital.
 Sherry began dancing at the age of 5 and studied ballet with Finish Jhung, Michael Vernon, and Dawn Hillen.
 She has studied jazz with Luigi, Frank Hatchett, Josh Bergasse, and Chet Walker, and many others and she taught dance in the Charlottesville community for over twenty years.
 In 2011, Sherry began studying the Zena Rommett Floor-Barre® Technique.
-In 2019, Sherry completed Dance for PD® training at the Mark Morris Dance Center in Brooklyn, NY; she is thrilled to be teaching for the Movement for Parkinson’s class and Chance To Dance outreach classes – both part of the CB Moves community engagement program.
+In 2019, Sherry completed Dance for PD® training at the Mark Morris Dance Center in Brooklyn, NY; she is thrilled to be teaching the Movement for Parkinson’s class as part of the CB Moves community engagement program.

-Photo credits: Peter Davis, Liz Knutsen, and more!
+Photo credits: Alisa Foytik, Peter Davis, Liz Knutsen, and more!